J-DubApps/WF-2-OneDrive/HOW_CAN_I_USE_COMMERCIALLY.md

 WS-2-OneDrive script is free to use *only* for personal, non-commercial use.

-For Commercial Use (as laid-out below) please contacting [Jos Lieben](https://twitter.com/joslieben) to arrange a one-time payment for a perpetual license.
+For Commercial Use (as laid-out below) please contact [Jos Lieben](https://twitter.com/joslieben) to arrange a one-time payment for a perpetual license.

 Since this solution utilizes a good deal of code from another solution, written by [Jos Lieben](https://twitter.com/joslieben), I am bound to observe that author's Licensing and limit open use of this solution to non-commercial use, as laid-out by Jos on his web site here: